PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 1. Terminology
 2. Introduction
 3. Convention and Definitions
-4. Protocol Overview (what gets shared with who and how) [Diagrams of what end users see]
+4. Extension Overview (what gets shared with who and how) [Diagrams of what end users see]
     [Diagram of step-by-step initiation of protocol]
 5. Limited Mode